ubuntu-mate/ubuntu-mate.org/blog/20160630-ubuntu-mate-yakkety-alpha1.md

     * Getting Started section offers **much more assistance for a post install setup and configuration**.
 (Some elements back ported to 16.04)
     * Adds **driver installer for Logitech's Unifying Receiver peripherals**.
     * New builds are **[automatically tested](https://semaphoreci.com/lah7/ubuntu-mate-welcome)**.
-      * Testers can **check out [this daily PPA](https://launchpad.net/~lah7/+archive/ubuntu/ubuntu-mate-welcome-dev),** including packages for Xenial users wanting to test this new version of Welcome.
+      * Testers can **check out [this daily PPA](https://launchpad.net/~lah7/+archive/ubuntu/ubuntu-mate-welcome-dev),** including packages for Xenial users wanting to test new versions of Welcome.
     * Detailed **system specifications can now be copied to the clipboard**.
     * Assorted **performance optimisations**.
   * **Upgraded Software Boutique.**